groboclown/java-retval/docs/index.md

 ### What This Library Offers

-The library has 3 fundamental classes:
+The library has these fundamental classes:

 * `RetVoid` - a basic holder for problems.
 * `RetVal` - contains problems or a non-null value (but not both).
 * `RetNullable` - contains problems or a nullable value (but not both).
 * `WarningVal` - contains both problems (possibly empty) and a non-null value.

 These `Ret*` classes contain either an error state or a possible value; they cannot contain both.
-The auxiliary methods help to make the program flow easier to work with them.
+The auxiliary methods help make the program flow easier to work with them.
 These classes are acutely `null` aware by using the `javax.annotation.Nullable` and `javax.annotation.Nonnull` annotations, and giving names to the classes to distinguish them.
 You may find development easier if you use an IDE that is `null` annotation aware.

 Along with these, the library provides some helper utility classes: